varvv/contract-deployments/sepolia/2025-04-01-nested-ownership-transfer/README.md

 #### Execute the transaction

-1. IMPORTANT: Ensure op-challenger has been updated before executing.
 1. Collect outputs from all participating signers.
 1. Concatenate all signatures and export it as the `SIGNATURES` environment variable, i.e. `export